Pranith-S21/Linux/README.md

    Brief introduction of commands:</br>

-     step 1: ls - (it will list the all files and folders)
+     step 1: ls - it will list the all files and folders

-     step 2:  pwd - (it give the path of the  directory we are currently working on )
+     step 2:  pwd - it give the path of the  directory we are currently working on
         output:
               /c/users/hp

-     step 3: cd /c/windows-(Here we changed our current working directory (i.e /c/users/hp) to directory we want to work further(i,e /c/windows))
+     step 3: cd /c/windows - Here we changed our current working directory (i.e /c/users/hp) to directory we want to work further(i,e /c/windows)

-     step 4: start . - (it will open our current working directory (i.e c/windows) on monitor screen)
+     step 4: start . - it will open our current working directory (i.e c/windows) on monitor screen

-     step 5: ls -(it will display all the files and folders that are present in our current working directory path (i.e,  c/windows ))
+     step 5: ls - it will display all the files and folders that are present in our current working directory path (i.e,  c/windows ))